 Realized and unrealized gains (losses) arising from foreign currency transactions and securities are included in investment income.

 e) Financial instruments -

-The University has chosen to apply CICA 3861: Financial Instruments - Disclosure and Presentation in place of CICA 3862: Financial Instruments - Disclosures and CICA 3863: Financial Instruments - Presentation.
+The University has chosen to apply Canadian Institute of Chartered Accountants ("CICA") 3861: Financial Instruments - Disclosure and Presentation in place of CICA 3862: Financial Instruments - Disclosures and CICA 3863: Financial Instruments - Presentation.

 3. Investments